FaithAlone.net

 This is why, in Catholic statuary, it's common to see Mary depicted standing on a serpent - not so with Christ.
 The glory of Christ's conquering of the Devil has been taken from Him, and given to Mary, on the basis of this mistranslation.

-Further, when Pope Pius IX (1792-1878 AD) promulgated Ineffabilis Deus, which made Mary's Immaculate Conception a dogma to be believed on pain of Anathema, he repeatedly referenced the Vulgate's erroneous rendering of the Protoevangelium, and used it to argue that Mary crushed the head of the serpent:
+Further, when Pope Pius IX (1792-1878 AD) defined the Immaculate Conception, as well as in the lead-up to the definition, he frequently referenced the Vulgate's erroneous rendering of the Protoevangelium, repeatedly stating that Mary crushed the head of the serpent:

 Pope Pius IX - Ineffabilis Deus (1854 AD)